SalomePlatform/hexablock/doc/tui_cylgrid.rst

 and then possibly hexahedra filling the central part.

-The filling the central part of the cylinder is made​according to the two following cases:
+The filling the central part of the cylinder is made ​accordingly to the two following cases:

 .. image:: _static/cyl_grid2.PNG
    :align: center